Rarsmy112/github-demo/README.md

 This is a simple web project, deployment can be on any web server or even local file system

 ## How to contribute
-Please fork this repository and then issue pull Requests for review.
+Please fork this repository and then issue pull Requests for reviews.

 ### Copyright